kabukky/journey/README.md

 NOTE: For a minimum of security, "HttpsUsage" should always be set to at least "AdminOnly" to ensure your login credentials and cookies are being sent using an encrypted connection.

+When https is enabled ("HttpsUsage" is not set to "None"), you have to provide files containing a certificate and matching private key for the server.

+Those files have to be placed in the content/https folder (e.g. /home/your-user/journey/content/https) as cert.pem and key.pem.

+If Https is enabled and the cert.pem and cert.key files are not present in this directory, the application will generate new cert.pem and cert.key files upon startup.

+Replace those files with your own as soon as possible and don't use them in production.

 **"Url"**

 This will change the url of your Journey blog.
 You have to change this to the host name the blog is supposed to be reachable under.

-The "Url" setting will be used to generate links to the blog (rss feeds and @blog.url helper) and to redirect incoming http connections to https.
+The "Url" setting is used to generate links to the blog (rss feeds and @blog.url helper) and to redirect incoming http connections to https.

 ### 3. Choose a theme
 The Promenade theme is included by default to make Journey work out of the box.
 However, it is only intended to be used on a one author, personal website.